Rick Perry: LGBT rights

-Perry is a firm opponent of LGBT rights and as both Governor of Texas and Secretary of Energy became controversial for his homophobic comments and anti-LGBT positions.
+Perry is a firm opponent of LGBT rights and as both governor of Texas and secretary of energy became controversial for his homophobic comments and anti-LGBT positions.

 In 2002, Perry described the Texas same-sex anti-sodomy law as "appropriate".
 The following year, the U.S. Supreme Court struck down the statute in Lawrence v.
 Texas, determining that it violated the Fourteenth Amendment to the Constitution.

 In his 2010 book, Perry referenced the Lawrence decision, writing "Texans have a different view of the world than do the nine oligarchs in robes."
 In 2011, Perry admitted that he did not know about the Lawrence decision; when told that the Supreme Court case had struck down Texas's anti-sodomy law, Perry said: "I'm not taking the bar exam [...]I don't know what a lot of legal cases [...]
 My position on traditional marriage is clear [...]
 I don't need a federal law case to explain it to me."

 Perry supported Texas Proposition 2 in 2005, a ballot proposition that amended the Texas constitution by defining marriage as "only a union between a man and a woman" and prohibiting the state from creating or recognizing "any legal status identical or similar to marriage" (such as civil unions).

 In 2011, after New York legalized same-sex marriage, Perry said it was their right to do so under the principle of states' rights in the Tenth Amendment.
 A spokesman later reiterated Perry's support for a federal constitutional amendment banning same-sex marriage, saying that position was not inconsistent, since an amendment would require ratification by three-fourths of the states.

 After the U.S. Supreme Court ruled in Obergefell v.
 Hodges in 2015 that the fundamental right to marry is guaranteed to same-sex couples by the Constitution, Perry condemned the decision, saying: "I'm a firm believer in traditional marriage, and I also believe the 10th Amendment leaves it to each state to decide this issue."

 In his first book, On My Honor, published in 2008, Perry compared homosexuality to alcoholism, writing that he is "no expert on the 'nature versus nurture' debate" but gays should simply choose abstinence.
 Perry's comments created immense controversy and drew ire from several LGBT rights groups.

 During the 2012 presidential campaign, he criticized the repeal of the "don't ask, don't tell" policy for the U.S. military.
 In a 2011 campaign ad, he stated: "there's something wrong in this country when gays can serve openly in the military" and later defended the ad, saying he was "very comfortable" with it.
 Perry said using foreign aid as a policy tool against foreign countries that violate the human rights of homosexuals was "not in America's interests" and was part of a "war on traditional American values".

-Perry, an Eagle Scout, has called on the Boy Scouts to continue their ban on homosexuality and blamed America for not living up to the ideals of the Scouts.
+Perry, an Eagle Scout, called on the Boy Scouts in 2013 to continue their ban on homosexuality.